|Access journal content|

 Note that Herpetology Notes is an independent publication without editorial links to Amphibia-Reptilia, which implies that the online submission platform and the editors of Amphibia-Reptilia are not available for any submission or query aimed at Herpetology Notes.

-- one Word file with all materials, i.e., with text + captions + tables + all figures embedded
+With the initial submission please only submit one Word file with all materials, i.e., with text + captions + tables + all figures embedded.

 - one Word file with text + captions to tables and figures